isomerpages/govtech-gobusiness-main/_run-and-grow/government-assistance/toolkits-programmes.md

       <a href="https://www.enterprisejobskills.sg/content/upgrade-skills/skillsfuture-for-digital-workplace.html" target="_blank">Find Out More</a>

       **SkillsFuture Series "Tech-enabled Services"**
-      <br>This is a catalogue of SSG-supported courses on Tech-Enabled Services.
+      <br>This is a catalogue of SkillsFuture Singapore-supported courses on tech-enabled services.

       <a href="https://www.myskillsfuture.sg/content/portal/en/training-exchange/course-directory.html?fq=Course_Supp_Period_To_1%3A%5B2020-05-04T00%3A00%3A00Z%20TO%20*%5D&fq=IsValid%3Atrue&q=*%3A*&cat=fq%3DTags_text_exact%3A(%22SF%20Series_Tech-Enabled%20Services%22)&cattext=Tech-Enabled%20Services&cattype=undefined" target="_blank">Find Out More</a>